AndreF343/JRE-Reddit-Comments/README.md

 </div>
 Initially I'd wanted to perform more complex analysis on the data, but collecting the data became so time consuming that I think there are diminishing returns on continuing work on this particular hobby project.
 The scraper ran for about 1 month and was able to analyze over 1000+ posts.

 The average sentiment score of JRE reddit posts was `0.13` in February 2013.
 This fell to `0.07` in May of 2024.
-On a scale of 1:-1, this is a negligible amount that doesn't demonstrate much change in sentiment.
+On a scale of 1 (positive):-1 (negative), this is a negligible amount that doesn't demonstrate much change in sentiment.

+The model used to calculated the sentiment score was VADER which while trained on twitter data, failed to perform well on reddit comment data, often missing sarcasm and other internet-isms.

 To see other notable data points, do visit the [dashboard](https://jrdashboard.com/).